The cost to operate your pool is a reoccurring monthly cost that can really add up over a year and more over the lifetime of the pool.

 Your pump should be able to provide enough water flow to backwash the filter.
 For a sand filter, this is 20 gpm/sq. ft. of media.

-A single speed pump was the typical pump used 20 years ago.
+A single speed pump was the typical pump used for the past 20 years.
 They come in various sizes and mounting flange type.
 Even a 1/2 HP can draw 6.5 amps. at 120 vac.
-This calculates to 780 w/hr. used.
+This calculates to 780 watts/hr. used.
+Check the pump curve, you only want a pump that will deliver the system flow without overpowering the filter and piping.

 The two speed pump was the successor to the single speed pump.
 It offer a low speed (low flow) for daily filtration and a higher speed (high flow) for backwashing.
 The electrical requirements for a 1 1/2/.3 HP pump are typically 1.5 amps on low and 11 amps on high speed.
 This calculates to 180 w/hr.
 Since the flow is reduced by 50 at this lower speed, you must run the pump twice as long resulting in 360 w/hr.
 As you can see, this is still more than a 50 % reduction in electricity moving the same amount of water.
 (2 x 180=360)w/780w=0.46%.

 Two speed pumps are a logical and worthwhile consideration for above ground pools.
-The smallest two speed is a usually a 1 HP/,25 HP.
+The smallest two speed is a usually a .75 HP/.1 HP.
 Analyze the pump curve for the lower speed.
+You may have to increase the HP so that the low speed provides enough daily filtration flow.

 The industry standard for in-ground pools is now the variable speed.
 The flow can be adjusted to match the desired flow.
-The desired flows are between 15 gpm and 35 gpm.
-At these flows, the pump speed is usually below the (low speed of a two speed pump) resulting in even greater savings.
+The desired flows for Above Ground Pools is between 15 gpm and 35 gpm.
+Variable speed flows/speeds are usually below the (low speed of a two speed pump) resulting in even greater savings.
 Typical savings can be 75% to 85% less than a single speed.
-With a properly sized filter, piping and pump, pumping 30 gpm can be accomplished using only 100 watts/hour of electricity.
+With a properly sized filter, piping and pump, pumping 25 gpm can be accomplished using only 200 watts/hour of electricity.

 This includes all the packaged pool pump/filter combinations.